osteopathy supplementary insurance

 FAQ

-How many osteopathy sessions are usually required?
+How many osteopathy sessions are normally needed?

 Are pre-existing conditions a problem when taking out supplementary insurance for osteopathy?